KK-Repos/NotifyJobStatus/README.md

 To display the total failed test cases for your automation, use **FAILURE_STATS** as the input value.

-Note: FAILURE_STATS is applicable for job_name_1 env variable only
+Note: FAILURE_STATS is applicable for job_name_1  variable only

 ## Sample Output for Reference